adap/flower/baselines/fedrs/README.md

 **Model:** A 9-layer VGG model with 9,225,600 parameters and without batch norm.

 **Dataset:** The implementation is only for the CIFAR-10 dataset currently.
-Data is partitioned using [PathologicalPartitioner](https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.PathologicalPartitioner.html) which determines how many classes will be assigned to each client.
-By default, the number of clients (i.e. partitions) is 100 and during each training round, 10% of clients are selected.
-Each client data contains 5 classes.
+Data is partitioned using [ShardPartitioner](https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.ShardPartitioner.html) which sorts the dataset by labels and creates shards, and randomly allocates shards to each client (the number of which depends on the `num-shards-per-partition` arg)

 The paper uses a slightly different partitioning scheme, where samples for each class is divided into equal number of partitions, and allocate N shards (across all classes) to each client, such that each client has 5 classes on average.

-**Training Hyperparameters:** Table below shows the training hyperparams for the experiments.
+**Training Hyperparameters:** Table below shows the **default** training hyperparams for the experiments.
 Values are from the original paper where provided (e.g. learning rate, momentum, weight decay)

 | Description | Default Value |
 | ----------- | ----- |